 "With new chapters on the journey to crime and the effects of crime prevention, this is an expanded update to a valuable reference on environmental criminology.
 Replete with examples from his Vancouver research, Andresen does not bombard the reader with dense academic prose, yet the book contains a precise of the latest literature and research in the area.
 It will be a valuable resource for students everywhere."

-Dr Jerry Ratcliffe, Professor, Department of Criminal Justice, Temple University, Philadelphia, USA
+Jerry Ratcliffe, Professor of Criminal Justice, Temple University, Philadelphia, USA

 "Environmental criminology is the most useful and exciting approach to understanding and doing something about crime.
 Martin Andresen has produced an exceptionally lucid and thorough text for this area."